ikfoundation.org

 The most complicated marking found from Oxie district was placed on this unique cushion depicting a lady on horseback, including a long line of disconnected capital letters together with ‘KNB 1801’.
 The next sentence reads ‘Albertina Sofia prinsessa af Sverige’ (Albertina Sofia princess of Sweden) and the letters ‘DNEB’.
 If this woven seat cushion was intended as a gift for the person in question, or if the lady only was meant to depict Sofia Albertina is unknown.
 Otherwise the marking on the cushion corresponds well with her years of life (1753-1829) and the year 1801 is also within the period when double interlocked tapestries still were registered quite frequently in the estate inventories.(Owner: Malmö Museums no. 29.423).
 Photo: The IK Foundation, London.The most complicated marking found from Oxie district was placed on this unique cushion depicting a lady on horseback, including a long line of disconnected capital letters together with ‘KNB 1801’.
 The next sentence reads ‘Albertina Sofia prinsessa af Sverige’ (Albertina Sofia princess of Sweden) and the letters ‘DNEB’.
 If this woven seat cushion was intended as a gift for the person in question, or if the lady only was meant to depict Sofia Albertina is unknown.
 Otherwise the marking on the cushion corresponds well with her years of life (1753-1829) and the year 1801 is also within the period when double interlocked tapestries still were registered quite frequently in the estate inventories.(Owner: Malmö Museums no. 29.423).
 Photo: The IK Foundation, London.

 Preserved woven textiles of known origin with markings including the year are especially significant to study jointly with the estate inventories.
-Signing of all kinds seems to be particular common on decorative textiles from Oxie district, which most probably was inspired by the area’s rich tradition of embroidered cushions, often marked with initials and year.
-Also on the double interlocked tapestries embroidered markings sometimes were added after the completion of the weaving, but usually initials, names or years were woven into suitable places together with the patterns during the weaving process.
+Signing of all kinds seems to be particularly common on decorative textiles from the Oxie district, which most probably was inspired by the area’s rich tradition of embroidered cushions, often marked with initials and year.
+Also, on the double interlocked tapestries, embroidered markings were sometimes added after the completion of the weaving.
+Still, usually initials, names or years were woven into suitable places together with the patterns during the weaving process.

 Estate inventory dating 1817 from Hans Bergquist, Walleberga, Oxie district.
 Among the interior decorations, two double interlocked tapestry textiles are listed as ‘Rölakans åke dyna’ and ‘Rölakans Gynne’ (travel- and seat cushion).
 This was a time when it had become unusual to describe the individual textiles in such detail.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.Estate inventory dating 1817 from Hans Bergquist, Walleberga, Oxie district.
 Among the interior decorations, two double interlocked tapestry textiles are listed as ‘Rölakans åke dyna’ and ‘Rölakans Gynne’ (travel- and seat cushion).
 This was a time when it had become unusual to describe the individual textiles in such detail.
 (Owner: Landsarkivet [Regional State archive] Lund, Sweden).
 Photo: The IK Foundation, London.

-In addition it is possible to conclude from the estate inventories that it was the wealthier farmers, rich in possessions who owned double interlocked tapestries.
+In addition, it is possible to conclude from the estate inventories that it was the wealthier farmers, rich in possessions, who owned double interlocked tapestries.
 The textile belongings were here usually extensive and divided into several headings: bedclothes, bed linen, bench covers, travel cushions and clothing.
-However the less wealthy families and even the poor sometimes had more textiles than expected, most often divided into bedclothes and clothing (but often there were never made estate inventories for the poor).
-The differences were foremost that striped cushions and feather-beds were owned by most people, while the richer homes also included large amount of bed linen, table linen, extra clothing and decorative textiles.
-The common characteristics for the “textile abundance” was its higher value from as well an economical as from a status point of view.
+However, the less wealthy families and even the poor sometimes had more textiles than expected, most often divided into bedclothes and clothing (but usually, there were never made estate inventories for the poor).
+The differences were foremost in that striped cushions and feather beds were owned by most people.
+At the same time, the more prosperous homes also included large amounts of bed linen, table linen, extra clothing, and decorative textiles.
+The common characteristic of the “textile abundance” was its higher value as well as economical as from a status point of view.

 This travel cushion from the south west area of Skåne is exceptionally well preserved in its colours.
 The textile is undated, but probably woven during the period 1770-1820.
 (Owner: Malmö Museums no. 443).
 Photo: The IK Foundation, London.This travel cushion from the south west area of Skåne is exceptionally well preserved in its colours.
 The textile is undated, but probably woven during the period 1770-1820.
 (Owner: Malmö Museums no. 443).
 Photo: The IK Foundation, London.